Botanical Name: Agapanthus africanus

 Soil: Good-quality potting mix

-Fertilizer: Feed monthly in spring and summer with a high-potassium liquid fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a high-phosphorous water-soluble fertilizer diluted by half.

 Propagation: Divide plants in spring every 4 years or when needed.
 Sow African lily seeds in spring.
 Plants grown from seed may take 2 to 3 years to flower.